feathersjs-ecosystem/feathers-authentication-ldap/README.md

 }
 ```

-### LDAP Verifier function
+### LDAP Verifier class

-The `Verifier` function is the passport verify callback.
-In this module it gets called after the LDAP
+The `Verifier` class has a `verify` function that is the passport verify callback.
+In this module it gets called after LDAP authentication succeeds.
-authentication success.
 By default it does nothing but you can overwrite it to make furthers validation
 checks.
 See [examples/app.js](examples/app.js#L56).

-### Useage with `feathers-authentication-jwt`
+### Usage with `feathers-authentication-jwt`

 To authenticate following requests using the jwt use `feathers-authentication-jwt`.
 This plugin depends on the `users` Service to populate the user entity.

 To get rid of this dependency and store necessary data in the JWT payload see
 [examples/app.js](examples/app.js#L47) and [examples/app.js](examples/app.js#L79).